UU-Human-Evolution/1MB438/Lab_0.2.scripts.md

 First off, let's open another terminal so that you have 2 of them open.
 Scripting is a lot easier if you have one terminal on the command line ready to run commands and test things, and another one with a text editor where you write the actual code.
 That way you will never have to close down the text editor when you want to run the script you are writing on, and then open it up again when you want to continue editing the code.

-So open a new terminal window and make sure both terminals are in the `~/1MB438/RESULTS/linux_scripts` directory, and start editing a new file with gedit or nano where you write your script.
+So open a new terminal window and make sure both terminals are in the `~/1MB438/RESULTS/linux_scripts` directory, and start editing a new file with `nano` where you write your script.
 Name the file whatever you want, but in the examples I will refer to it as `loop_01.sh`.
 Write your loops to this file (or create a new file for each new example) and test run it in the other terminal.

 The most simple loops are the ones that loop over a predefined list.
 You saw examples of this in the lecture slides, for example: